 What is a flexible work arrangement?

 Flexible work arrangement is the flexibility over where, when and the hours people work.
-What this could look like is job sharing, remote working, converting from full-time to part-time, adhering to your hours but choosing to work on weekends.
-In conclusion, flexible working arrangements looks different to everyone, but suits the dynamics of their day-to-day life without compromising their efficiency and effectiveness of their work.
+This comes in many forms, includingjob sharing, remote working, converting from full-time to part-time, adhering to your hours but choosing to work on weekends.
+In conclusion, flexible working arrangements look different to everyone, but suits the dynamics of their day-to-day life without compromising (and ideally improving) their efficiency and effectiveness of their work.

 Flexibility looks different to everyone.
 One size most definitely doesn't fit all.
 It's about accommodating personal life, abilities, capacity all in one and producing a working solution that suits that individuals needs.